angular-google-chart/angular-google-chart/README.md

 Please send your pull requests to `gh-pages`.

+### Building with Grunt

+In order to build the project you will need to have NodeJS and NPM installed.
+In commandline, from the root of the project, run `npm install`.
+This will install grunt and the required plugins.
+Run `grunt`, and the default task will build `ng-google-chart.js`

 ### Usage and Demo

 See sample files index.html and controllers in partials directory.
 [Live Demo](http://angular-google-chart.github.io/angular-google-chart/)